Skip to main content

 Creating a Zone

-A Zone references the gateway and identity provider to use, along with Redis configuration and visibility settings:
+A Zone references the gateway and identity provider to use, along with optional Redis configuration and visibility settings:

 apiVersion: admin.cp.ei.telekom.de/v1